Output Format

 ├── profile.bones.json

-Each file contains responsive bone data captured at multiple viewport widths (default: 375px, 768px, 1280px).
+Each file contains responsive bone data captured at multiple viewport widths.
+Breakpoints are auto-detected from Tailwind or set in boneyard.config.json.
+Bones use a compact array format for smaller file sizes.
 The generated registry.js imports all of these automatically — just add import './bones/registry' to your app entry.

 SkeletonResult